-Bitwarden is one of the best free password managers because it lets you store unlimited passwords and sync them across all your Windows, macOS, iPhone, and Android devices.
+Bitwarden is one of the best free password managers because it lets you store unlimited passwords and sync them across all your Windows, macOS, iOS, and Android devices.
 The app even works with Windows Hello and Face ID, so you can instantly log into your websites using your face or fingerprint.

 For your protection, Bitwarden encrypts and decrypts all the data on your device locally, so the company can’t even see it.
 This password manager also uses a 256-bit AES (Advanced Encryption Standard), which is the same level of security that the US government uses to protect top-secret information.

 With a free Bitwarden subscription, you can use the password generator and autofill tools to instantly enter your username and password when you sign in to a site.
 The password manager also undergoes an audit every other year from a third-party security firm to discover any potential vulnerabilities.

 KeePassXC is another free and open-source password manager, but unlike Bitwarden, it doesn’t store any of your data in the cloud.
 Since all the data is stored locally on your computer, you won’t have to worry about your passwords being stolen or leaked online.

 However, since it is not connected to the cloud, that also means you won’t be able to access your saved passwords on another device unless you manually export and import them.
 Currently, this password manager only works with Windows, Mac, and Linux computers, but you can also use third-party apps to access your passwords on iOS and Android devices as well.